 The Bran Flakes are a sound collage pop group with members in the United States and Canada who specialize in creating music from pre-existing sources.
-The group's members include Otis Fodder (in Montreal, Quebec, Canada), Dominik Rother (Germany), Mildred Pitt, Susan DeLint and The GRDNR (in Seattle, WA).
+The group's members include Otis Fodder (in Montreal, Quebec, Canada) and Mildred Pitt (in Seattle, WA).

 Along with other bands such as Negativland and Evolution Control Committee, the Bran Flakes make extensive use of sampling, recontextualizing the samples into new works.
 The group scours thrift shops for obscure and quirky LPs; some of their songs also make use of recognizably famous basslines, television shows, and soundtracks from video games.
 The unauthorized nature of much of their work has prevented the band's work from wide commercial release.